Tonislava/xray-cloud-mig/README.md

 optional arguments:
-  -h, --help      show this help message and exit -ignore IGNORE  Pass as input a list of onpremise issues keys, to be ignored (default: will try to get test defined in the JQL query).
+  -h, --help      show this help message and exit -ignore IGNORE  Pass as input a list of on-premise issues keys, to be ignored (default: will try to get test defined in the JQL query).
 The format should
                   be TESTPLANKEY:TESTKEY
   -export EXPORT  Export list of issues processed (default: information is logged though the log file but no file is created).
 Format can then be used as
-                  input of this script
+                  input for this script.
 ```

 _Notes_

 - Log information is sent to console and to a log file ( same name as script plus .log ) .
-Log is appended to file, this fiel can increase considerable.
+Log is appended to file, this file can increase considerably.
 - The list of exported issues processed can be used as input (as a list of issues to ignore) for this script.
 - You can rerun multiple times the same script over the same scope of issues.